kludda/TPMS/README.md

 Ideas on work flow:

 1. Generate a heat exchanger core using this tool.
 1. a.
 Design the heat exchanger shell *as printed* with inlets, outlets etc. in your parametric CAD software.
 Ensure your heat exchanger core can be inserted at origin (0, 0, 0).
 Mind the orientation.
-   a.
+  b.
 Export the *as printed* heat exchanger shell to mesh.
-   a.
+  c.
 Optional as needed: import your *as printed* design to a separate design and add your post processing steps (e.g. machinging, surface finnish, ...).
 1. a.
 Import heat exchanger shell and core to a mesh software, e.g. MeshLab.
 In case of MeshLab, at least, the mesh will imported to (0, 0, 0) and is ready to be merged.
-   a.
+  b.
 Merge mesh.
-   b.
+   c.
 Export mesh.

 ## Examples